- The Crypto Fire

 For example, the 2022 collapse of Celsius demonstrated the dangers of centralized custody.
 During a market downturn, Celsius halted withdrawals, leaving 1.7 million users without access to their funds.
 The platform eventually declared bankruptcy, owing billions to users.
 Self-custody eliminates such risks by giving you direct control over your assets.

 However, self-custody comes with responsibilities.
 If you forget your wallet password or lose your seed phrase, no provider can recover your assets.
-This underscores the importance of secure storage practices.
+The safest approach is learning the basics of hot wallets and cold wallets and building a simple routine to protect them.

 II.
 Hot Wallets